Savu Sea and Surrounding Areas IMMA

 Sub-criterion D2: Diversity

-The Savu Sea and Surrounding Areas IMMA provides a habitat for at least 22 recorded species of marine mammal, which includes beaked whales, blue whale, Bryde’s whale, common bottlenose dolphin, Cuvier’s beaked whale, dugong, dwarf sperm whale, false killer whale, Fraser’s dolphin, humpback whale, Indo-Pacific bottlenose dolphin, melon-headed whale, orca, pantropical spotted dolphin, pygmy blue whale, pygmy killer whale, pygmy sperm whale, risso’s dolphin, rough-toothed dolphin, short-finned pilot whale, sperm whale, and spinner dolphin (Kahn, 2005; Kahn and Fajariyanto, 2014; Kahn and Hennicke, 2017; Putra et al. 2017).
+The Savu Sea and Surrounding Areas IMMA provides a habitat for at least 24 recorded species of marine mammal, which includes beaked whales, blue whale, Bryde’s whale, common bottlenose dolphin, Cuvier’s beaked whale, dugong, dwarf sperm whale, false killer whale, Fraser’s dolphin, humpback whale, Indo-Pacific bottlenose dolphin, melon-headed whale, orca, pantropical spotted dolphin, pygmy blue whale, pygmy killer whale, pygmy sperm whale, Risso’s dolphin, rough-toothed dolphin, short-finned pilot whale, sperm whale, and spinner dolphin (Kahn, 2002, 2005, 2013; Kahn and Fajariyanto, 2014; Kahn and Hennicke, 2017; Putra et al. 2017).

 Adriani.
 2010.
 Cetacean community and habitat characteristics in the Ombai Strait.
 Master thesis.
 Bogor Agricultural University.